Fort Caswell Historic District

-Located in North Carolina on the Atlantic Coast, the Fort Caswell Historic District encompasses 2 sites, 43 buildings, and 23 structures; it was added to the National Register of Historic Places in 2013.
+The Fort Caswell Historic District is located on the Atlantic Coast of North Carolina, US, and encompasses 2 sites, 43 buildings, and 23 structures.
+It was added to the National Register of Historic Places in 2013.
 The fort itself was occupied by various branches of the U.S. armed forces for most of the period between 1836 and 1945 and is now a part of the North Carolina Baptist Assembly, a Christian retreat, owned and operated by the Baptist State Convention of North Carolina.
-It is accessible by the public to a limited extent per the conditions set forth by the Assembly’s Director.
+It is accessible by the public to a limited extent per the conditions set forth by the Assembly's Director.